-Ans: It depends on our metabolic machinery that gets compromised as we age (or even in kids with bad eating habits) and its dependence of healthy life style increases.
-The reason for an inflexible or damaged metabolic machinery could be anything from hormones to inactive lifestyle to repetition of similar food over the years compromising metabolism to improper nutrition to genetics to over eating.
+Ans: It depends on our metabolic machinery (organ health + gut microbes) that gets compromised as we age (or even in kids with bad eating habits) and its dependence of healthy life style increases.
+The reason for an inflexible or damaged metabolic machinery could be anything from hormones to inactive lifestyle to repetition of similar food over the years compromising metabolism to improper nutrition to genetics to over eating – all compromises the ‘gut’ health and thereby over rides its several mechanisms that keeps us healthy.
 There could be several factors that drive our metabolism however, am mentioning below the ones that I find are majorly responsible for damaging our metabolic machinery in the society I live as per my study:

 - How Mixed diet become bad for us?
 You can not be hogging on a mix Indian diet (3 times a day) sitting on chair all day.
 Sorry….it doesn’t work.
 The way our diet is designed, foods we grow and eat most, are not suitable to our present day lifestyle.
 Firstly, it is not just 3 meals, it will be a few cups of tea or coffee (with sugar and milk mostly) + fruits + biscuits or any snack + possibly some sweet and/or occasional party.